opendilab/DI-engine-docs/source/13_envs/dmc2gym.rst

 select task
 ----------------

-dm_control contains multiple domains（physical models)，and different domains have different tasks（instances of models with specific MDP structures）。We have temporarily implemented the following domain and task here:
+dm_control contains multiple domains (physical models), and different domains have different tasks (instances of models with specific MDP structures).
+We have temporarily implemented the following domain and task here:

 -  Ball in cup